 AIMBE provides resources to look-up your Members of Congress, write a letter to your lawmakers, schedule appointments with your elected officials, information on hosting a congressional lab tour, and more.
 Get engaged and use these resources to get active on your campus.
 Learn more.

-AIMBE hosts a 2-day Public Policy Institute for Rising Leaders in late October to inform students about the policy landscape shaping medical and biological engineering.
+AIMBE hosts a 2-day Public Policy Institute for Rising Leaders to inform students about the policy landscape shaping medical and biological engineering.
 This training workshop has included sessions by White House officials, industry executives, and public policy experts in the medical device and innovation sector.
 Learn more.

 Former White House Official Robbie Barbero, Ph.D., Assistant Director for Biological Innovation for the Office of Science and Technology Policy address the White House Role in Science Policymaking.